travis-ci/docs-travis-ci-com/user/travis-pro.md

 this little trick, thanks for sharing it!

 It utilizes the private key we generate for each repository so we can clone the code on our build machines.
-That key is kept on Travis' end only, so no external party has access to it.
+That key is kept on Travis CI's end only, so no external party has access to it.
 What you do have access to is the public key on GitHub.
 You can download that public key and make it part of your project to keep it around.
 Due to the nature of asymmetric key cryptography, though, the file